volodymyrprokopyuk/kotlin-sdp/README.md

 other<br/>
 **Example**.
 The `SimpleCoffee` original class implements the `Coffee`=`Component` interface.
-The `CoffeeWithSugar`=`Decorator` and the `CoffeeWithMilk`=`Decorator` decorators implement the `Coffee` interface and accept the `Coffe` instance to delegate to
+The `CoffeeWithSugar`=`Decorator` and the `CoffeeWithMilk`=`Decorator` decorators implement the `Coffee` interface and accept the `Coffee` instance to delegate to

 - [**Facade**](src/main/kotlin/org/vld/sdp/structural/Facade.kt)
 [(usage)](src/test/kotlin/org/vld/sdp/structural/FacadeTest.kt)<br/>